yrh79/count_down_switch_serial_config/README.md

 * 0x101 - 2.5 hours (jumpper set on pin 4 and 6)

 ### Initial switching delay:
-The switch would do a switch off-on action 11 hours after the initial power on - this is to allow people setup the power supply (e.g.) on 2pm in the afternoon, then the first (and every power cycle) action would happen at 1am in the mid-night.
+The switch would do a switch off-on action 11 hours (configuable, see below) after the initial power on - this is to allow people setup the power supply (e.g.) on 2pm in the afternoon, then the first (and every power cycle) action would happen at 1am in the mid-night.

 ### Serial Configuration
 * To configure the initial delay value, use the below command: